 The main reason why Malik and others questioned Ibn Ishaq's reliability as a hadith narrator was due largely to the fact that he had obtained information about the Prophet's military campaigns (including that of the Battle of Khaibar) from both Jewish and Christian converts to Islam.

 The Muslim 100 - The Lives, Thoughts and Achievements of the Most Influential Muslims in History, Muhammad Mojlum Khan, Kube Publishing, 2008

-Ibn Hisham would suppress any information that was unfavourable to Muhammad transforming and embellishing what Ishaq wrote into a panegyric whose contribution to the elevation of a covetous, insular god-fearing man – pitiless where his god is concerned – into the personification of the perfect human being whose example was to be emulated in both thought and action cannot be overestimated.
+Ibn Hisham would suppress any information that was unfavourable to Muhammad.
+He transformed what Ishaq wrote into a panegyric whose contribution to the elevation of a covetous, insular god-fearing man – pitiless where his god is concerned – into the personification of the perfect human being whose example is to be emulated in both thought and action cannot be overestimated.

-Nonetheless, and perhaps because of its uncritical nature, Hisham's plagiarized Sira (biography) has achieved canonical status and the immunity from criticism that comes from being elevated to the equivalent of holy writ.
+Nonetheless, and perhaps because of its uncritical nature, Hisham's plagiarized biography has achieved canonical status and the immunity from criticism that comes from being elevated to the equivalent of holy writ.